SpaceShaman/SpaceAssistant/README.md

 Voice assistant built with [Vue.js](https://vuejs.org/).
 Easily to hack and extend.
 It use VoiceRecognition API vie [annyang](https://github.com/TalAter/annyang) library to recognize commands and [OpenAI API](https://platform.openai.com/docs/) to generate text and speech.
 All functionalities are built as plugins, so you can easily expand this application by yourself.
+Because this application use VoiceRecognition API, it works only in browsers that support it like Chrome (firefox doesn't support it).

 You cen check it out [here](https://spaceshaman.github.io/assistant/)